 Figure 17: Model Performance

 For each model analyzed, the Inflation Gap coefficient is larger than the coefficient for the Unemployment Gap.
 This holds true even in the Concept 3: Recession Model.
 In Concept 3, the Unemployment Gap has a positive coefficient, contrary to expectations, but may be explained by the interaction between the Unemployment Gap and the Rescission Flag.
-Overall the relative size of the coefficients for Unemployment Gap and the Inflation Gap is consistent and points to an emphasis by the Federal Reserve on Price Stability.
+Overall, the relative size of the coefficients for Unemployment Gap and the Inflation Gap is consistent and points to an emphasis by the Federal Reserve on Price Stability.

 Conclusion